ktulasipravallika/ktulasipravallika.github.io/blogs/Networking_Basics.md

 #### PROTOCOLS

+A **protocol** is a set of rules that define how data is sent and received between systems.

 **TCP**
  * Transmission Control Protocol
  * Reliable and Connection Oriented Protocol that guarantees delivery and ordering of packets.